EdenRidgway/XY-Wifi-Clock/Readme.md

-# XY Wifi Clock Replacement Firmware
+# XY-Wifi Clock Replacement Firmware
 This is a replacement firmware for the XY-Clock with Wifi (and similar variants) found at https://www.aliexpress.com/item/1005002686302823.html and https://www.aliexpress.com/item/1005002941223785.html that eliminates the need to use the Sinilink app to control it.
 It is still early days in the development of this proof of concept/beta project, so contributions and improvements are welcome.
 The objective has been to get a working end to end replacement for the current firmware that has the following features:
 * No need to install mobile app.
 Functionality controlled from ESP8285 on the clock.
 * Easy setup of connection to Wifi network using temporary access point.